-In 2008, we established the James T. Lubin Clinician Scientist Fellowship Award which supports the post-residency training of clinicians, who are committed to careers in academic medicine with a specialization in TM, ADEM, NMO, and ON clinical care and research.
+In 2008, we established the James T. Lubin Clinician Scientist Fellowship Award which supports the post-residency training of clinicians, who are committed to careers in academic medicine with a specialization in rare autoimmune disorders of the CNS (eg, TM, ADEM, NMO, autoimmune encephalitis and ON) clinical care and research.
 The intent of this program is to support up to two years of clinical care and research training in an environment where clinicians address problems in the rare neuro-immunologic disorders with the most current scientific tools.
 It is expected that upon completion of the program, participants will be committed to a combined clinical and research career and will be prepared to direct robust research programs relevant to TM, ADEM, NMO, and ON in their clinical department.
 The number of the James T. Lubin Clinician Scientist Fellowships awarded will be based on the availability of funds to support this program.

-After completing the fellowship program, the Fellows will have acquired the skills and experience necessary to develop into physicians who:
+After completing the fellowship program, the Fellows will have acquired independent research and clinical skills and gained experience necessary to develop into clinician-scientists who:

 - Provide high quality, state-of-the-art, comprehensive clinical care to patients with TM, ADEM, NMO and/or ON.

 - Advance the research and understanding of these disorders through clinical research and/or basic science research.

 - Become an active participant and future leader in the rare neuro-immunologic disorders clinical community.

 OUR FIRST FELLOW

 Assistant Professor, Department of Neurology at Cincinnati Children’s Hospital Medical Center, OH